saidfreeds13/Theiss_package/README.md

-# Former industrial neighborhoods of Saint Petersburg: assessing relationships between street-network morphology and social organization of space.
+# Former industrial neighborhoods of Saint Petersburg: assessing relationships between street-network morphology and social organization of space
 *Developed by Bereiya Said Adnanovich, a master student of IDU, ITMO University*
 *Supervised by Baltyzhakova Tatiana Igorevna, an associate professor of IDU, ITMO University*